-- (b) Advise the reason the child has been taken into custody. - (c) Provide general information about the child's placement and the telephone number of the local DHS office, including any after-hours telephone numbers (ORS 419B.020).
+- (a) Make reasonable efforts to immediately notify the child's parents or guardian, regardless of the time of day. - (b) Advise the reason the child has been taken into custody. - (c) Provide general information about the child's placement and the telephone number of the local DHS office, including any after-hours telephone numbers (ORS 419B.020).